 Here are some hints to take note of:

 - If an interview or recruiter isn’t forthcoming with feedback, candidates can make a note or do a mental review of the interview experience immediately after the interview to identify areas they were confident in and areas they felt were potential pitfalls.

-- Alternatively, candidates can analyse their interview experience with a peer or a mentor and use their inputs and opinions as feedback.
+- Alternatively, candidates can analyze their interview experience with a peer or a mentor and use their inputs and opinions as feedback.

 One of the best ways for candidates to get feedback about their performance in technical interviews is to practice mock interviews.

-The most effective mock interviews are those that simulate the actual interview experience as closely as possible and those that are conducted with hiring managers or tech leads and recruiters from top tech companies.
+The most effective mock interviews are those that simulate the actual interview experience as closely as possible and those that are conducted with hiring managers, tech leads, or recruiters from top tech companies.

-By simulating a live interview experience, with professional interviewers and hiring personnel, candidates can get professional feedback.
+By simulating a live interview experience with professional interviewers and hiring personnel, candidates can get feedback in a more professional manner.

-This will help candidates better understand their performance during the actual interview and reasons for their rejection.
+This will help candidates better understand their performance and find out the reasons for their rejection, if ever.
 Mock interviews can be practiced with peers or with professionals from the industry.